Mamdouh-Dabjan/Survery-about-IT-Professionals/README.md

 # Survery-about-IT-Professionals
-This project is the summarization of the survey that was conducted by Kaggle to see the most common tool used by IT professionals.
+This project is the summarization of the survey that was conducted by Kaggle to see the most common tools used by IT professionals.
 The link to the data set: https://www.kaggle.com/kaggle-survey-2020 The steps of this project:
 1) Collect the data from the database and convert it to a usable form using trim,clean,substitute,etc.(I mainly relied on power query for the former)